anqizhou13/DGRP/Guide.md

       i.normalisation_choreograph_metrics(w)

 ```
-> You can skip windows, replacing 'windows' by ["1","2","5"] in the previous lines (for example)
+> You can skip windows, replacing 'windows' by ["1","2","5"] in the previous lines (for example, if only the windows "1","2" and "5" are needed)

+## Optionnal : statitical analysis